Network-Aware Optimization of Distributed Learning for Fog Computing: Optimization Model Analysis

 where $k = \underset{j: j \neq i, (i,j) \in E(t)}{\arg\min} \{c_{ij}(t) + c_j(t + 1)\}$. \end{theorem} \begin{IEEEproof} Since $r_i(t) + \sum_j s_{ij}(t) = 1$ in (\ref{eq:dist}), each datapoint in $D_i(t)$ is either discarded, offloaded, or processed at $i$.
-It is optimal to choose the option with least marginal cost. \end{IEEEproof} This theorem implies that in the absence of resource constraints, all data a device generates will either be processed, offloaded to the lowest cost neighbor, or discarded.
-Below, we examine implications of this result for typical fog network topologies.
+It is optimal to choose the option with least marginal cost. \end{IEEEproof} This theorem implies that with a linear discard cost, in the absence of resource constraints, all data will either be processed, offloaded to the lowest cost neighbor, or discarded.
+Additionally, Theorem~\ref{thm:unconstrained} quantifies how the link costs $c_{ij}(t)$ affect the amount of data offloaded, allowing us to write the fraction of data offloaded by device $i$ as $1-s_{ii}(t) - r_i(t)$, which is $1$ if $ c_{ik}(t) +c_{k}(t+1) \leq \min\{ f_i(t),c_i(t) \}$ and $0$ otherwise.
+We later use this point in the proofs for Theorems~\ref{thm:cost_uniform} and~\ref{thm:complexity}.